38

 Homogenized milk

-However, these days, the milk we buy in the supermarket has been "homogenized" so that it doesn't separate.
 "Homogenized"?
 Basically, this means that the milk has been mixed at high pressure until the fat globules are so small, they're unable to separate from the water.

 Why are they unable to separate?
 Well, milk contains protein molecules with two "heads".
-One head is attracted to water while the other is attracted to fat.
+One head is attracted to water, while the other is attracted to fat.
 So these proteins end up at the interface between the two, with one head stuck in the fat globule and the other in the water...

 Un-homogenized milk